radianthero/radianthero.github.io/_posts/2024-9-7-trying-something-new.md

     <source src="/audio/Technology.flac">
 </audio>

-## I did a stream for a bit for practice, but decided to instead make soemthing more permanent.
+## I did a stream for a bit for practice, but decided to instead make something more permanent.

 This will be part 1 of the tutorial I would like to do.
-Orignally I was just gonna take screenshots of the stream, but figured it'd be better to just start again.
+Originally I was just gonna take screenshots of the stream, but figured it'd be better to just start again.

 The things you'll need:

-A pencil with an eraser, a pen, paper (perferably not lined).
+A pencil with an eraser, a pen, paper (preferably not lined).
 Ideally a sketch book, printer paper will also work.
 A ruler, a compass (or anything small and can make perfect circles, bottle caps, cups, )

 and lastly a good attitude for learning, since we're all bad when we start.

 ## So you have everything gathered, now what?

 First we have to figure out how to hold the pencil before we can even start!
-You can hold it 2 ways, as close to the base as you can, and closse to touching the earaser.
+You can hold it 2 ways, as close to the base as you can, and closes to touching the eraser.
 How you'll hold it will depend on what's currently being drawn.

 Another thing to note is that you should NEVER draw dark, you have to draw light so its easy to erase and draw again.
 Once things look nice, then you're gonna use a pen.